 How to use the Moving Averages indicator?

-As mentioned above, a moving average is used to confirm an already established trend.
-This should be the first step to your cryptocurrency trading analysis.
+As mentioned above, a moving average is used to confirm an already-established trend.
+This should be the first step in your cryptocurrency trading analysis.
 Therefore, when the price of a particular cryptocurrency is above the moving average, what you are expected to do as a trader is to look out for opportunities to “buy” the cryptocurrency.
-On the contrary, when the price is below the moving average line, you lookout for opportunities to “sell”.
+On the contrary, when the price is below the moving average line, you look out for opportunities to “sell.”

 A diagram showing how to identify ‘buy’ and ‘sell’ signals using the Moving Average Indicator